 In addition to specializing in oculoplastics, Dr. Ekhlassi is fully trained in general ophthalmology and other surgical procedures such as a cataract surgery.
 He also has extensive experience injecting BOTOX and fillers.
 Dr. Ekhlassi is currently accepting referrals for new medical ophthalmology patients and oculoplastic patients.

-If you need oculoplastic surgery for medical or cosmetic reasons, ask your regular eye care professional for a referral to Dr. Ekhlassi, or contact our office for more information.
+If you need oculoplastic surgery for medical or cosmetic reasons, ask your regular eye care professional for a referral to Dr. Ekhlassi, or contact our office at Fraser Valley Cataract and Laser for more information.